BrandonTay2001/BitTeenLife---A-Text-based-Life-Simulator/README.md

    - events of 7 'minor' years will be randomly selected from a collection of presets, and consist of statement- and choice-based events (1 each per year).
 7. A list of responses to choice-based events will be displayed for the user to choose from.
 8. User inputs a number corresponding to the response of their choice to pick it.
 9. Each choice may affect 1 or more variables of the character's stats.
+Since the stats have a range of 0-2, 0 will be the minimum and 2 will be the maximum.
 10. At the end of the game, the user can read through the .txt file which was used to save the game as a summary.

 #### Features included according to the requirements of the project: